 RRF-E will be activated in the event of:

-a) a man-made emergency such as inter- and intra- state conflict and inter- and intra-ethnic violence, conflict-induced population displacement (both newly displaced, newly accessible);
+a) a man-made emergency such as conflict and inter- and intra-ethnic violence, conflict-induced population displacement (both newly displaced, newly accessible);

-b) a natural disaster such as flooding or drought that result in displacement, asset losses, and/or significant health threats due to lack of shelter.
+b) a natural disaster such as flooding or drought that results in displacement, asset losses, and/or significant health threats due to lack of shelter.

-The activities related to these grants will maintain a delivery-oriented and needs-based relief support focus in the Shelter and Settlements sector.
+The activities related to these grants will maintain a delivery-oriented and needs-based relief support focus in:

 Who can Apply?

-The RRF works with organizations that are working in disaster affected areas of Ethiopia and have the capacity to swiftly implement specific emergency shelter/NFI interventions that meet the needs of people affected by natural or man-made disasters.
+The RRF works with organizations that are working in disaster affected areas of Ethiopia and have the capacity to swiftly implement specific ES/NFI, CCCM, WASH, or MPC interventions that meet the needs of people affected by natural or man-made disasters.

 Selected organizations, in close coordination with IOM and local communities, will serve beneficiaries that are identified as the most vulnerable individuals in the affected communities, be they returnees or IDPs or others in need of direct life-saving assistance and will work to achieve the following results: